logjuicer/logjuicer/doc/adr/0001-architecture-cli.md

 ## Report minification

-An emergent feature for logreduce is to be able to compare multiple reports to find similarities and extract unique errors:
+An emergent feature for logjuicer is to be able to compare multiple reports to find similarities and extract unique errors:

 ```haskell
 minimizeReports :: [Report] -> [(Source, [Anomaly])]